Best Solana Cards: SOL Spend, Rewards and Stablecoin Cards Ranked (May 2026)

 The funding asset affects more than the balance on screen.
 It changes how you budget, how much a bad conversion rate costs, and how much admin you create at tax time.
 The table below breaks down the tradeoffs across the four main funding models in this group.

 USDC is the cleaner funding rail for frequent spending.
 The price holds close to par, the tax math is simpler, and the card experience is more predictable.
-SOL works better for users who want native exposure right up to the spend event and are willing to accept more conversion risk and tax complexity to get it.
+SOL works better for users who want native exposure right up to the spend event and are willing to accept more conversion risk and tax complexity.
 Users holding large USDT balances should also check cards built around USDT, since card support tends to follow issuer preference more than chain preference.

 Self-Custody Vs Custodial Solana Cards